Theresa Rebeck: Career

 Her play Poor Behavior opened Off-Broadway at Primary Stages in August 2014.
 The play premiered at the Mark Taper Forum in 2011.

 In an article in The New York Times in September 2007, she said that her plays were about "betrayal and treason and poor behavior.
 A lot of poor behavior."

 Rebeck's other publications include Free Fire Zone, a book of comedic essays about writing and show business.
 She has written for American Theatre magazine and has had excerpts of her plays published in the Harvard Review.
 Rebeck's first novel, Three Girls and Their Brother, was published in 2008 by Random House/Shaye Areheart Books.

 She has received awards including the Mystery Writers of America's Edgar Award, the Writers Guild of America Award for Episodic Drama, the Hispanic Images Imagen Award, and the Peabody Award, all for her work on NYPD Blue.
 She has won the National Theatre Conference Award (for The Family of Mann), and was awarded the William Inge New Voices Playwriting Award in 2003 for The Bells.
 Mauritius was originally produced at Boston's Huntington Theatre, where it received the 2007 IRNE Award for Best New Play as well as the Elliot Norton Award.
 In 2010, Rebeck was honored with the PEN/Laura Pels International Foundation for Theater Award for an American playwright in mid-career.

 In television, Rebeck has written for Dream On, Brooklyn Bridge, L.A.
 Law, American Dreamer, Maximum Bob, First Wave, and Third Watch.
 She has been a writer/producer for Canterbury's Law, Smith, Law & Order: Criminal Intent and NYPD Blue.
 Through March 2012 she was one of the executive producers for the NBC musical series Smash, which she created, and which also debuted on February 6, 2012.
 Her produced feature film screenplays include Harriet the Spy, Gossip, and the independent feature Sunday on the Rocks.

 Academic

-Rebeck is Distinguished Professor of Playwriting and holds the Lyndall Finley Wortham Chair in the Performing Arts at the University of Houston.

 Rebeck is a board member of The Dramatists Guild and the Lark Play Development Center in New York City, and has taught at Brandeis University and Columbia University.
-In 2014 she will join the faculty of the University of Houston School of Theatre and Dance as a distinguished visiting professor of playwriting.
+From 2014 through 2023 she was a Distinguished Professor of Playwriting and the Lyndall Finley Wortham Chair in the Performing Arts in the McGovern College of the Arts at the University of Houston.